paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-099-coal-industry-health-benefits.md

 ### Statutory Notes

 #### References in Text
 The Social Security Act, referred to in subsec. (b)(3), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620, as amended.
-Title XVIII of the Act is classified generally to subchapter XVIII (§ 1395 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
+620. Title XVIII of the Act is classified generally to subchapter XVIII (§ 1395 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see [section 1305 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1305&num=0&edition=prelim) and Tables.

 <a id="section-9704"></a>